Fujifilm X-T20 vs Panasonic G10

 With 24MP, the X-T20 offers a higher resolution than the G10 (12MP), but the X-T20 has smaller individual pixels (pixel pitch of 3.92μm versus 4.33μm for the G10).
-However, the X-T20 is a somewhat more recent model (by 6 years and 10 months) than the G10, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the X-T20 is a much more recent model (by 6 years and 10 months) than the G10, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X-T20 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T20 provides a higher video resolution than the G10.
 It can shoot video footage at 4K/30p, while the Panasonic is limited to 720/30p.